us-irs/cfdp-rs/README.md

 as possible, but also has sufficient abstraction to allow for integration on`no_std` environments and can be used on these systems as well as long as the `alloc` feature is activated.

-Please note even though the `alloc` feature is required for the core handlers, these components will only allocate memory at initialization time and thus are still viable for systems where run-time allocation is prohibited.
+Please note that even though the `alloc` feature is required for the core handlers, these components will only allocate memory at initialization time and thus are still viable for systems where run-time allocation is prohibited.

 ### Default features